 - Vocational subjects, in specialised fields

-Students who are not successful in the competency test will be directed towards other study options.
+Students who are not successful in the competency test will be directed toward other study options.

-- Port Elizabeth College will apply the 80 % attendance rule, in order to ensure that better academic results and greater discipline is attained in the classroom.
+- Port Elizabeth College will apply the 80 % attendance rule, in order to ensure that better academic results and greater discipline are attained in the classroom.

 - The consequence of this is that students, who do not attend classes for 80% of the class time upon registration, will not be allowed entry into the examinations.